tiagoCuervo/JapaNet/README.md

 ### ResNet18

 Aside from our own simple baseline model, we have tried using the well known ResNet model, more specifically the ResNet18 architecture.
 The model has been implemented by hand.
-The training process was performed with a reduce on plateau learning rate schedule, sparse categorical cross-entropy loss, Adam optimizer, batch size of 256 and 100 epochs.
+The training process was performed with a reduce on plateau learning rate schedule, categorical cross-entropy loss, Adam optimizer, batch size of 256 and 100 epochs.

 - Sample learning curves obtained from the ResNet18 classification model: